Arnabaz/Arnabaz/README.md

   </a>
 </p>

-I'm Arnabaz, a web developer based in Montpellier, South of France and I'm passionate about building website and web application.
+I'm Arnabaz, a web developer based in Montpellier, South of France and I'm passionate about building websites and web applications.

-Currently, I'm looking for a web developer job.
+Currently, I'm working for Capgemini as a software engineer.
+However, I'm always open to new job opportunities.

 Want to know more about me and my work ?
 Get in touch !